Grants to support celebrations

 Philanthropy is not just something that is done by high-net-worth individuals and corporations.
 The reality is that it takes place in communities across Australia every day, as people contribute their time and talent, as well as their own funds, to make a better community.

 Community and Philanthropy Partnerships Week is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great work they are already doing in the cities and regions right across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

 Even if you didn't apply for a grant, we still would encourage you to participate during #CPPWeek.
 The celebrations can take different forms, and last year many involved a film / documentary, a history book or ‘story so far’ and case studies highlighting the outcomes and impact of projects supported.
-These films and books were launched at celebrations held during Community and Philanthropy Partnerships Week.
-We have left the guidelines up as they may help you with formulating your celebratory idea and help showcase the power of partnerships.
+These films and books are launched at celebrations held during Community and Philanthropy Partnerships Week.
+We have left the grant application guidelines up as they may help you with formulating your celebratory idea and help showcase the power of partnerships.

 The program is independently administered by the Foundation for Rural and Regional Renewal and is open to not-for-profit groups operating in urban or rural and regional Australia.

 You can find out the list of this year's nineteen grant recipients in the latest media release.